 Debt is in the news again.
-That's not new news and neither is the message that Canadian have high debt levels that continue to increase steadily to new record levels with every new study or report.
+That’s not new news and neither is the message that Canadian have high debt levels that continue to increase steadily to new record levels with every new study or report.
 The latest study by Equifax Canada has Canadian Consumers pegged at 1.5 Trillion dollars of consumer debt (which does not include mortgages).
-A separate report by the Royal Bank of Canada puts total debt including mortages at over $1.8 Tillion dollars as of October 2014.
+A separate report by the Royal Bank of Canada puts total debt including mortgages at over $1.8 Trillion dollars as of October 2014.

 Recently, Global News Edmonton asked me to comment on the staggering debt data in Canada.
 I thought I would share more of my thoughts on this topic.